 So which Kilimanjaro route is best?

-Once you’ve digested the above information, you’ll see that there are actually fewer good choices than you thought.
+Once you’ve digested the above information, you’ll see that there are fewer good choices than you might have originally thought.
 The routes with the best balance of factors are generally considered to be Lemosho, Machame, and Rongai.
 If you’re feeling overwhelmed by all the choices, focus in on those three and choose based on the number of days you have (Lemosho is longest), how fit and experienced you are (Rongai is easiest), and how much you care about crowdedness (Machame is busiest).